What Do Medical Appliance Technician Do?

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

-Are There Job Opportunities for Medical Appliance Technicians?
+Is There Job Demand for Medical Appliance Technicians?

-In the United States, there were 15,000 jobs for Medical Appliance Technician in 2016.
+There were about 15,000 jobs for Medical Appliance Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Medical Appliance Technician by 2026.
 The BLS estimates 2,000 yearly job openings in this field.

 The states with the most job growth for Medical Appliance Technician are Utah, Tennessee, and Delaware.
 Watch out if you plan on working in Oklahoma, North Dakota, or Nebraska.
 These states have the worst job growth for this type of profession.